duffyevan/MalevolentMansion1001/README.md

 ## Team

-Evan Duffy: Programming
+* Evan Duffy: Programming
-Bailey Schmidt: Programming
+* Bailey Schmidt: Programming
-Jack Riley: Story
+* Jack Riley: Story
-Delores Jackson: Art
+* Delores Jackson: Art

 ## Known Bugs

-There is no way to get the crown
+* There is no way to get the crown
-There is no way to get to the 3rd floor
+* There is no way to get to the 3rd floor
-The user is sporadically given the BasementKey Harold’s and Avidem’s quests are not completable
+* The user is sporadically given the BasementKey
+* Harold’s and Avidem’s quests are not completable
+* The player can click forward while in the inventory screen, which can cause fatal glitches

 ## License